 In the treatment phase, participants will visit a TrialNet clinical research site once a week for 12 weeks.
 At each visit, they will receive an injection (treatment or placebo).
 For the first visit, they will stay at the clinical research site as an inpatient for 48 hours of observation.
 The remaining treatment visits will last 3-7 hours, depending on observation and testing.

 In the follow up phase, participants will have a study visit at months 3, 4, 6 and 12.
 These visits will last 1-4 hours, depending on which tests are needed.

 Because this is the first time this treatment is being tested in people, it requires a staggered enrollment process that allows TrialNet to evaluate the safety of the treatment at each dose before enrolling additional participants.

 Step 1: Interest and Availability

-Let us know you’re interested and available by contacting us.
+Let us know you’re interested by completing this brief form.
 Your assigned TrialNet site will work closely with you to make sure you understand the study and time commitment, as well as answer any questions you have.

 Step 2: Screening Visit to Confirm Eligibility

 Participants will go to a TrialNet site for a screening visit.
 The results of the screening visit will determine who is eligible to join the study.
 Because of the unique enrollment process for this study, there may be times that we screen more people than we will need.